Juwonthefirst/Phone.com/README.md

+a phone pad online, you can use it to type a number then it opens the number on your call app

-a phone pad online, does it have any use?
+does it have any use?
 No

 does it actually call? nope